Hurricanes, wildfires further hamper Census 2020 count

 Census experts say it has been hard to determine how well the count has been going because the bureau has not shared enough details.

 “We’ve asked for information about what does that mean that you’ve completed enumeration” of households left to be counted, Katague said.
 “What does it mean to close out a case and move on?
-We recently heard that they were going to places that they classify as easier to count, which means they left those truly harder to count places till the end.
+We recently heard that they were going to places that they classify as easier to count, which means they left those truly harder-to-count places till the end.

-“I was kind of shocked to hear that, because (typically) you start with the hardest first so you can go back there six times . . .
+“I was kind of shocked to hear that, because [typically] you start with the hardest first, so you can go back there six times. . . .
 What’s going on now is abnormal.
 It’s very different from what was going on in 2000 and 2010.”

 A Census Bureau spokesperson denied the allegation that enumerators were going to easier places first, adding that at this point all households still uncounted are “among the hardest of the hard to count.”